What is sensitive, responsive parenting? It's really pretty simple.

 These kids experience atypical fluctuations of the stress hormone cortisol, putting them at increased risk for a variety of metabolic conditions, including obesity, cardiovascular disease, and diabetes.
 Elevated cortisol levels may also "turn on" genes that cause inflammation.

-When University of British Columbia psychologists Gregory Miller and Edith Chen tested adolescents for biochemical markers of the system that regulates inflammation in the body, they found that kids of lower socioeconomic status were more likely to develop a “pro-inflammatory phenotype.”
+When University of British Columbia psychologists Gregory Miller and Edith Chen tested adolescents for biochemical markers of inflammation, they found that kids of lower socioeconomic status were more likely to develop a “pro-inflammatory phenotype.”

-Such a phenotype puts the individual at higher risk for developing inflammatory diseases like atherosclerosis, autoimmune disorders, and cancer (Miller and Chen 2007).
+Having such a phenotype increases your risk of developing inflammatory diseases like atherosclerosis, autoimmune disorders, and cancer (Miller and Chen 2007).

 Can parents protect kids from the physiological effects of stress?

-In one study, Chen and her colleagues asked 53 healthy young adults (who grew up under low SES conditions) about their parents.
-Study volunteers who expressed the most warmth toward their mothers showed fewer signs of systemic inflammation (Chen et al 2011).
+In one study, they asked 53 healthy young adults about their family relationships.
+Study volunteers who reported feelings of greater warmth toward their mothers showed fewer signs of systemic inflammation (Chen et al 2011).

-In a second study, Miller and his team explored the effects of parental warmth and sensitivity on the development of metabolic syndrome, a cluster of medical conditions that includes central obesity, high blood pressure, and insulin resistance.
+In another study, the researchers explored the effects of parental warmth and sensitivity on the development of metabolic syndrome, a cluster of medical conditions that includes central obesity, high blood pressure, and insulin resistance.

 The researchers asked over 1200 middle-aged Americans questions about their parents.
 Questions like:

-Next, the researchers examined participants for symptoms of metabolic syndrome (like “apple”-shaped central obesity, high blood pressure, and a bad cholesterol profile).
+Then the researchers examined participants for symptoms of metabolic syndrome.

 Among kids with the most nurturing mothers, there was no correlation between SES and poor health status.